Oklahoma City Car Accident Lawyer

 First, it’s important that you know that you only have two years from the date of the accident (or injury) to file a car accident lawsuit.
 If this statute of limitations expires before you file your suit, you will almost certainly lose your right to sue the liable party for damages.

-The same is true if your loved one tragically passed away due to a fatal car accident; you generally have just two years to bring a wrongful death lawsuit.
+The same is true if your loved one tragically passed away due to a fatal vehicle accident; you generally have just two years to bring a wrongful death lawsuit.
 Reach out to our car accident lawyers in Oklahoma City to learn more.

 You should also know that Oklahoma follows a traditional fault-based, or “tort,” system when it comes to car insurance and accident claims.
 Under this system, you must typically bring a claim against the at-fault party’s insurance company to receive compensation for your losses.